openkfw/TruBudget/doc/wiki/User-Guide/Projects/Subproject.md

    - "Subproject Title": Title of the subproject
    - "Comment": A little description or comment refering to the subproject
    - "Currency": Currency of the subproject
-   - "Subproject budget amount": Assigned budget to the subproject

 6. Click the "Submit"-button to update the subproject.